thezedwards/hgprofiler/scripts/README.md

+# Scripts
-# Scripts This directory contains a number of utility scripts for Profiler.
+This directory contains a number of utility scripts for Profiler.

 ## command_line.py
-This is a command line client for interacting with the Profiler API.
+A command line client for interacting with the Profiler API.
-It allows for batch submitting lists of usernames and obtaining the results as csv or jsonlines.
+Allows batch submission of lists of usernames and extraction of results as csv or jsonlines.

 ### Installation